classiebit/eventmie-docs/resources/docs/1.0/admin/manage-events.md

 <a name="Events"></a>
 ## Events

-All the Events can be managed from from this page.
+All the Events can be managed from this page.

 <a name="Categories"></a>